 We foster collaboration and partnerships with University of Pittsburgh faculty from other departments, representatives of the library’s digital scholarship service unit, partners affiliated with other higher education institutions, and agencies and individuals outside of academia.

-To this end, the Digital Media Learning Coordinator (DMLC) provides support for teaching digital tools and methods, and can assist in everything from constructing assignments to giving in-class technology tutorials.
-They also organize events promoting the innovative work students and teachers are doing in English, such as the end-of-semester Digital Showcase and the pedagogy-focused Digital Brown Bag series.
+To this end, the Director of the DML provides support for teaching digital tools and methods and can assist instructors in constructing assignments and research projects.
+They also organize events promoting the innovative work students and teachers are doing in English, such as the Digital Showcase and pedagogy-focused workshop series.

 DMAP seeks to develop capacity among faculty and graduate students in digital research and pedagogy, and to foster collaborative digital projects in and beyond the department.
-In recognition of the fact that these goals may require substantive time commitments, effort, and expenditures on the part of our department members, we offer monetary awards (from $250 to $1,000) under the Digital Pedagogy and Scholarship Grants program.
+In recognition of the fact that these goals may require substantive time commitments, effort, and expenditures on the part of our department members, we hope that in the future we can once again offer monetary awards under the Digital Pedagogy and Scholarship Grants program.
+(This program is not available in the 2021-2022 academic year.)